chkgk/leavable_wait_page/README.md

 # Leavable Wait Page for oTree

 ## Overview
 The oTree extension app leavable_wait_page implements a LeavableWaitPage, that gives participants the opportunity to leave the wait page and continue the experiment after a predefined timeout.
-For example. this allows participants to continue (or end) the experiment, if no other player is available for group matching.
+For example, this allows participants to continue (or quit) the experiment, if no other player is available for group matching.

 A timer on the wait page indicates how much longer the participant must wait before being able to leave the study.
 Once the time runs out, participants can click “leave the study” (or continue waiting) and are subsequently taken to the end of the round, the app, or the study, depending on a simple setting.